Superluminescent diode: Principles of operation

 A superluminescent light emitting diode is, similar to a laser diode, based on an electrically driven p-n junction that, when biased in forward direction, becomes optically active and generates amplified spontaneous emission over a wide range of wavelengths.
 The peak wavelength and the intensity of the SLED depend on the active material composition and on the injection current level.
 SLEDs are designed to have high single pass amplification for the spontaneous emission generated along the waveguide but, unlike laser diodes, insufficient feedback to achieve lasing action.
-This is obtained very successfully through the joint action of a tilted waveguide and anti-reflection coated (ARC) facets.
+This is achieved through the joint action of a tilted waveguide and anti-reflection coated (ARC) facets.

 When an electrical forward voltage is applied, an injection current across the active region of the SLED is generated.
 Like most semiconductor devices, a SLED consists of a positive (p-doped) section and a negative (n-doped) section.
 Electric current will flow from the p-section to the n-section and across the active region that is sandwiched in between the p- and n-section.
 During this process, light is generated through spontaneous and random recombination of positive (holes) and negative (electrons) electrical carriers and then amplified when travelling along the waveguide of a SLED.

 The pn-junction of the semiconductor material of a SLED is designed in such a way that electrons and holes feature a multitude of possible states (energy bands) with different energies.
 Therefore, the recombination of electron and holes generates light with a broad range of optical frequencies, i.e. broadband light.

 The output power performance of an ideal SLED can be described with a simple model, not taking spectral effects into account and considering both a uniform distribution of carrier densities and zero reflections from the facets.

 Where h is the Planck constant, ν the optical frequency, Π the size of the optical mode, Rsp the spontaneous emission rate into the guided mode, g the modal gain, α the non-resonant optical losses, L the length of the active channel and c the velocity of light.

 So the output power depends linearly on the spontaneous emission rate and exponentially on the optical gain.
 Obviously a high modal gain is required to obtain high optical output power.